 The program utilizes three 15-week trimesters (Fall, Spring, and Summer).
 Each trimester is divided into two 7-week terms (for example, Fall Session A and Fall Session B).
 Students typically take one or two courses at a time in each 7-week section.
 If enrolled part-time, students primarily attend one night per week.
 If enrolled full-time, students may attend two nights per week.

-The Flex MBA program allows students to customize their MBA experience.
-A Flex MBA student may take a part-time or a full-time academic load.
+The MBA program allows students to customize their MBA experience.
+An MBA student may take a part-time or a full-time academic load.
 Applicants have the option to choose to attend full-time if starting in the fall, or may choose to enroll part-time in a fall or spring start.
 A typical part-time load is 6 credits per trimester, which is an excellent option for professionals who wish to further their career, but want to continue working while earning their MBA.
 The full-time load is optimal for students who have recently completed their undergraduate degree.
 Candidates must:

 - Be a follower of the Lord Jesus Christ.

-- Have three years of professional experience and be fully employed when admitted to the program.
+- Preferably have three years of professional experience and be fully employed when admitted to the program.
 If applicant is a recent graduate and this requirement is not met, then applicant is strongly encouraged to participate in a part-time internship or job that he or she has personally arranged, in order to gain valuable real-world experience while earning the MBA degree.

 Admission is competitive and based upon a committee review of each applicant’s undergraduate grade point average, personal experience and professional background.
 A GMAT or GRE score is not required for admission but will be considered if submitted.